-There's no question that the first and most important way to minimize fees is to choose the right prepaid card to begin with.
+There’s no question that the first and most important way to minimize fees is to choose the right prepaid card.
 The best prepaid card for you will be one that meets your needs in terms of card features and limits with the least fees based on your usage.
-So, rather than focus on a single fee, calculate the total cost of the card based on your estimates of how you'll use the card.
+So, rather than focus on a single fee, calculate the total cost of the card based on your estimates of how you’ll use the card.
 We recommend that you review our Guide on How to Choose the Best Prepaid Card for more considerations and then use our free Prepaid Card Search Tool for a side-by-side comparison of costs based on your usage.

 If your prepaid card is your main source of spending and paying bills, consider using direct deposit to deposit your paycheck to your card.
 There are a number of benefits of using direct deposit with your prepaid card, including reducing or eliminating the monthly fee for several prepaid cards.
 If you can’t use direct deposit, there are other ways to eliminate or reduce the monthly payment for some prepaid cards, such as using the card for a minimum number of purchases or loading a minimum amount on the card.